mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 While they look sort of similar, the *database command* is a lot more verbose in defining the same level of work.
 That's part of why *MongoDB* provides *helper methods* for wrapping these *database commands*.
 Depending on whether you're using the *MongoDB shell or MongoDB driver*, the exact name and format of these *helper methods* might differ, but their purpose is to provide a shortcut for methods like this.

 Running a *database command* itself is pretty straightforward.
 The *Mongo shell* provides the *run command* method on the *database object*.
-You pass in the command as a parameter to this method. *DB* here refers to the *active database*.
+You pass in the command as a *parameter* to this method. *DB* here refers to the *active database*.
 Do you remember the *use keyword*?
 We've used it a few times already.
 The *run command* always works against the *active database*.
 So make sure you set the right *database* to active before you use *run command*.
+If you want information on how a particular command works, you can use the *db.commandhelp* method to retrieve any available help information.

 #### Database Commands